-Dr. Perkins received his Bachelor of Science Degree in Chemistry from Grambling State University, a Master's Degree in Public Health from the Yale University School of Medicine and his Doctor of Education Degree from Columbia University Teachers College.
+Dr. Perkins received his Bachelor of Science Degree in Chemistry from Grambling State University, a Master’s Degree in Public Health from the Yale University School of Medicine and his Doctor of Education Degree from Columbia University Teachers College.
 He has a graduate certificate in executive coaching from the Columbia Business School.
+Dr. Perkins is a registered provider of continuing education for school board members by the Texas Education Agency (TEA) and a nationally certified principal mentor by the National Association of Elementary School Principals.

 Dr. Eleanor Drago-Severson is Associate Professor of Education in the Organization and Leadership Department of Teachers College, Columbia University .
 Her research and teaching passions include school leadership, qualitative research methods, and supporting adult development in K-12 schools, ABE/ESOL programs and higher education contexts.
 Ellie is author of two recent books: Becoming Adult Learners: Principles And Practices For Effective Development (Teachers College Press, 2004) and Helping Teachers Learn: Principal Leadership For Adult Growth And Development (Corwin Press, 2004).
 Helping Teachers Learn was awarded the Outstanding Staff Development Book of the Year for 2004 by the National Staff Development Council.
 She is currently writing, Leading Adult Learning (Corwin Press, forthcoming, 2008), which further explores practices supportive of superintendent, principal and teacher growth.